MichaelJacob914/WaveletPhaseHarmonics/README.md

 `J_min` - Minimum scale of wavelet to perform calculation with

-`n_side` - n_side of tensor_field.
-NOTE: Increasing n_side causes significant increase to time taken per calculation
+`nside` - nside of tensor_field.
+NOTE: Increasing nside causes significant increase to time taken per calculation

 `device` - Specify 'JAX' to use JAX implementation of S2WAV on CPU, any other value will default to without JAX